Aitslab/BioNLP/sonja/cv_terms.md

-[virus name or Wuhan or Hubei] acute respiratory disease [virus name or Wuhan or Hubei] acute respiratory syndrome [virus name or Wuhan or Hubei] acute respiratory disorder
+[virus name or Wuhan or Hubei] acute respiratory disease [virus name or Wuhan or Hubei] acute respiratory syndrome [virus name or Wuhan or Hubei] acute respiratory disorder [virus name or Wuhan or Hubei] severe respiratory infection [virus name or Wuhan or Hubei] severe respiratory disease [virus name or Wuhan or Hubei] severe respiratory syndrome [virus name or Wuhan or Hubei] severe respiratory disorder [virus name or Wuhan or Hubei] acute severe infection [virus name or Wuhan or Hubei] acute severe disease [virus name or Wuhan or Hubei] acute severe syndrome [virus name or Wuhan or Hubei] acute severe disorder [virus name or Wuhan or Hubei] acute severe pneumonia [virus name or Wuhan or Hubei] severe acute infection [virus name or Wuhan or Hubei] severe acute disease [virus name or Wuhan or Hubei] severe acute syndrome [virus name or Wuhan or Hubei] severe acute disorder [virus name or Wuhan or Hubei] severe acute pneumonia [virus name or Wuhan or Hubei] acute severe respiratory infection [virus name or Wuhan or Hubei] acute severe respiratory disease [virus name or Wuhan or Hubei] acute severe respiratory syndrome [virus name or Wuhan or Hubei] acute severe respiratory disorder [virus name or Wuhan or Hubei] severe acute respiratory infection [virus name or Wuhan or Hubei] asevere acute respiratory disease [virus name or Wuhan or Hubei] severe acute respiratory syndrome [virus name or Wuhan or Hubei] severe acute respiratory disorder

 2019, 2019-novel and 2019-new as pre- or 2019 suffix if not in virus name